lonnblad/gopuml/README.md

 ### Development Environment

-gopuml supports running a local webserver which will automatically reload the rendered version of the Plant UML
+gopuml supports running a local webserver which will automatically reload the rendered version of the Plant UML as they are updated

 > gopuml serve [files]